Jaiden Animations: Personal life

-Dittfach stated in a video in 2018 that she had moved to California.
-In December 2022, she purchased a $4.8 million home in Sherman Oaks, Los Angeles, California with fellow YouTuber Alpharad.
-In 2025, she sold a fully updated property in Eagle Rock for $2.6 million.

 In 2017, Dittfach spoke out about her experience with eating disorders, specifically anorexia and bulimia in a video titled "Why I Don't Have a 'Face Reveal, as well as a song titled "Empty" in 2018, recorded together with Boyinaband.

+Having previously lived in Arizona, Dittfach stated in a video in September 2018 that she had moved to California.
+Around December 2022, she moved with YouTuber Jacob "Alpharad" Rabon to the neighborhood of Sherman Oaks in Los Angeles, California.
+In February 2026, Rabon stated that the two had moved to the Pacific Northwest.

-In 2022, in her video titled "Being Not Straight", she publicly came out as aromantic and asexual.
+In March 2022, in her video titled "Being Not Straight", she publicly came out as aromantic and asexual.
 In 2024, she announced that she was diagnosed with ADHD and autism.

+She is a vegetarian, and previously was a vegan.